AckerlyXu/heima/articles/media-services/media-services-crop-video.md

 ---
-title: How to crop videos with Media Encoder Standard - Azure | Azure
+title: How to crop videos with Media Encoder Standard - Azure | Microsoft Docs
 description: This article shows how to crop videos with Media Encoder Standard.
 services: media-services
 documentationcenter: ''